Nov 02, 2021 · 5 min read

 Now that we’re up-to-date on the medical evidence (or lack thereof) about dermaplaning: if you want to use a tiny baby razor like the Tinkle to remove fuzz from your face, here’s how to do it.

-Prep your skin with a gentle face cleanser.
+Cleanse your skin.
 Rinse thoroughly and pat dry.

-Get your DIY dermablade.
-Small, single-blade razors, like the ones made by Tinkle, are the easiest to use for dermaplaning.
+Use small, single-blade razors, like the ones made by Tinkle.
+These types of razors are easier to use for dermaplaning.

-Be gentle.
-Keeping the blade relatively parallel to the skin is what you want to do — obviously, don’t cut into the flesh.
+Keep the blade relatively parallel to the skin.
+And be careful not to cut into the flesh.

-Don’t dermablade over acne breakouts or other inflamed skin.
-Did I mention be gentle?
+Don’t dermablade over acne breakouts or inflamed skin.

 At the end of the day, dermaplaning isn’t a skin routine necessity, so whether or not you choose to dermaplane is a personal preference.
 At the same time, the results of regular dermaplaning — either at-home or at the salon — won’t compare to a good skincare regime that includes regular sunscreen application and the wisdom of dermatology.
 When you sign up for Curology, you’re paired with your own licensed dermatology provider to bring the expertise straight to you.
 Sign up for a free trial and choose the complete set or just a bottle of prescription cream for $4.95 to cover the cost of shipping and handling.*

 We're here to tell you what we know.
 That's why our information is evidence-based and fact-checked by medical experts.
 Still, everyone's skin is unique—the best way to get advice is to talk to your healthcare provider.

 *Cancel anytime.
 Subject to consultation.
 Subscription is required.
 Trial is 30-days + $4.95 shipping and handling.